JosephFlumenDataAnalytics/DataAnalyticsProjects/README.md

 - The full front end design including layout, typography, color scheme, animations, and responsive behavior

-- The Metabase JWT embedding system
+- The Metabase JWT embedding system.
+All dashboards are included as PNGs under the "Dashboards" Folder on this repository, and the dashboard is live on the website linked above.

 - All server infrastructure including nginx configuration, SSL, DNS management, and systemd service setup